viljo/coordinate_converter/SPEC.md

 - **All read-only output fields MUST be bold**: `text_style=ft.TextStyle(weight=ft.FontWeight.BOLD)`
 - Same field order as input (direction first)
 - Same labels on borders (never placeholders)

+### Copy-to-Clipboard Controls (CRITICAL)
+- **Per-row output copy**: A copy button MUST be placed to the left of each output coordinate row (Latitude and Longitude sections).
+Clicking copies that row’s coordinate in the currently selected output format with the specified precision and direction labels.
+  - DD: "<lat>, <lon>" with 7 dp for DD output rows where applicable
+  - DDM/DMS: component-formatted per format and direction letters
+  - Projected (e.g., RT90): numeric with 2 dp and unit where applicable
+  - MGRS: full grid string
+- **Full output copy**: A copy button MUST be placed to the left of the bottommost combined output row (showing full coordinate and height).
+Clicking copies the entire assembled output string exactly as displayed.
+- **Height-only copy**: A copy button MUST be placed to the left of the output height box to copy height value with unit and height system.
+- **Clipboard content** MUST reflect rounding/precision rules in this spec and use the same labels/direction indicators as rendered.

+### Clipboard Integration (Input) (CRITICAL)
+- **Paste from clipboard**: A button labeled "Paste from clipboard" MUST be placed directly under the input section label.
+  - On click: read clipboard text, switch input coordinate type to the Free-text parser, and paste the text into the free-text input field.
+  - Immediately attempt to parse; on success, update outputs and map; on failure, show an input error and do not crash.

 ### Key Navigation Implementation
 - Implemented in `_on_page_key()` method in `main.py`